 If patients, families, or physicians want to make a referral or want more information about syringomyelia, pain, tethered spinal cord, spasticity, etc., please contact the office of Scott Falci, MD, in our Rehabilitative Neurosurgery program at 303-761-5281 or firstname.lastname@example.org.

 For general information about Craig Hospital programs not specific to a patient, contact Kenny Hosack, Director of Provider Relations, at email@example.com, Perry Ann Williams, Providers Relations Manager, at firstname.lastname@example.org, or Beth Gargan at email@example.com.

-Choosing the right rehabilitation hospital for spinal cord injury and traumatic brain injury rehabilitation is important to your success in life after such catastrophic injuries.
+Choosing the right specialty hospital for spinal cord injury and traumatic brain injury rehabilitation is important to your success in life after such catastrophic injuries.
 There are significant differences in rehabilitation programs, and the best option for you may involve being away from home.
 Rehabilitation hospitals may have different approaches, different staff qualifications and expertise, and different areas of specialization.

-Below is a list of common questions patients and families have, and Craig Hospital’s answers to those questions.
+Below is a list of common questions patients and families often have, and Craig Hospital’s answers to those questions.
 Families are also strongly encouraged to personally visit any programs they are considering, ask these questions, and compare the quality of programs.

 FAQ about Craig Hospital

 - What is the family’s role?
 What are the policies regarding family visitation?